bfanger/svelte-preprocess-react/docs/architecture.md

 # Architecture

-This document describes design desicions and implementation details of the preprocessor.
+This document describes designdecisions and implementation details of the preprocessor.

+**Principles:**

+- Compatibility first, Ease-of-use second and Performance last.

 ## Context